-|Challenge Students – April 2016
+| April 2016

-|Challenge Staff – April 2017
+| April 2017

-|Challenge Food – November 2018
+| November 2018

-Ideas from the platform
+Concrete results and ideas from the platform

-The Act for Change platform allows participants to submit action ideas that are then, prioritized and selected by the EPFL Environment Commission and implemented with the relevant stakeholders.
+The Act for Change platform allows participants to submit action ideas that are then prioritized and selected by the EPFL Environment Commission and implemented with the relevant stakeholders.
 Two examples of ideas that have been implemented:

 Engagement of participants in their structures

-Impact of Act for Change Food 2018
+Impact of 2018 Act for Change Food Challenge

 In order to measure the environmental impact of the Challenge, we only measured the number of vegetarian menus sold in campus restaurants.
-Analysis of the impacts of the Challenge Act for Change Food shows that the impact is significant, with 28% increase in vegetarian menus during the campaign but that it remains to be confirmed over the long term.
+Analysis of the impacts of the Act for Change Food Challenge shows that the impact is significant, with 28% increase in vegetarian menus during the campaign but that it remains to be confirmed over the long term.
 The number of actions performed per participant also increases significantly with the size of the team, seeming to confirm the hypothesis that team participation stimulates action and commitment.